 United Retiree Healthcare

 Find your healthcare plan details in “Your Benefits Resources (YBR)” via the “Portal” in “EmployeeServices” on “FlyingTogether”.
 Open enrollment is usually in late October or November.

 United retiree healthcare benefits are a negotiated item in the flight attendant contract.
-Thankfully, our union (AFA) has stood strong over the years and did not given this precious benefit away (other unions at United have done that to their future retirees).
+Thankfully, our union (AFA) has stood strong over the years and did not give this precious benefit away (other unions at United have done that to their future retirees).
 Some of the costs and benefits of YOUR healthcare plan options are determined by the contract in effect when you retired or took an early-out.
 In general, earlier contracts have more generous terms while retiree healthcare in later contracts is more expensive.

 There are big differences in healthcare coverage between retirees who are pre-65 (not on Medicare) versus post-65 retirees (on Medicare).
 When retirees reach age 65 they must sign up for Medicare; they can no longer be covered by United’s pre-65 plans.